LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 Building and Installing the CS Toolkit
 --------------------------------------

-We use a CMake-based system, called *BLT* to configure and build the Toolkit (see **add link to BLT docs** for more information).
+We use a CMake-based system, *BLT*, to configure and build the Toolkit (see **add link to BLT docs** for more information).
 This section provides essential instructions for building the code.